Fuirendal: Fuiren family, 1663–1700

 In 1663 he sold it to Margrethe Frische, the widow of Jørgen Fuiren.
 The Fuiren family was a non-noble family of merchants and civil servants that had come to Denmark from Mecklenburg.
-The estate is one of the earliest examples of a manor that was acquired by members of a burgeouis family after the introduction of absolute monarchy in Denmark in 177+.
+The estate is one of the earliest examples of a manor that was acquired by members of a bourgeois family after the introduction of absolute monarchy in Denmark in 177+.
 On Margrethe Frische's death in 1776, Vingingegård passed to her son Thomas Fuiren inherited the estate in 1665.
 He left it to his nephew Diderik Fuiren, who already owned several other estates.
 In 1788, he established the Barony of Fuirendal.
 Vindingegaard was the seat of the new barony and was renamed Fuirendal.
 Diderik Fuiren's son of the same name died young without male heirs, and the barony was therefore dissolved.
 Ownership of the land passed to the crown.